Rise of nationalism in Europe

-The rise of nationalism in Europe was stimulated by the French Revolution and the Napoleonic Wars.
+In Europe, the emergence of nationalism was stimulated by the French Revolution and the Napoleonic Wars.
 American political science professor Leon Baradat has argued that “nationalism calls on people to identify with the interests of their national group and to support the creation of a state – a nation-state – to support those interests.”
 Nationalism was the ideological impetus that, in a few decades, transformed Europe.
 Rule by monarchies and foreign control of territory was replaced by self-determination and newly formed national governments.
 Some countries, such as Germany and Italy were formed by uniting various regional states with a common "national identity".
 Others, such as Greece, Serbia, Bulgaria, and Poland were formed by uprisings against the Ottoman or Russian Empires.
 Romania is a special case, formed by the unification of the principalities of Moldavia and Wallachia in 1859 and later gaining independence from the Ottoman Empire in 1878.

 Background

 National awakening also grew out of an intellectual reaction to the Enlightenment that emphasized national identity and developed an authentic view of cultural self-expression through nationhood.
 The key exponent of the modern idea of the nation-state was the German G. W. Friedrich Hegel.
 The French Revolution, although primarily a republican revolution, initiated a movement toward the modern nation-state and also played a key role in the birth of nationalism across Europe where radical intellectuals were influenced by Napoleon and the Napoleonic Code, an instrument for the political transformation of Europe.
 "Its twin ideological goals, nationalism and democracy, were given substance and form during the tumultuous events beginning at the end of the eighteenth century."
 Revolutionary armies carried the slogan of "liberty, equality, brotherhood" and ideas of liberalism and national self-determinism.
 He argued that a sense of nationality was the cement that held modern societies together in the age when dynastic and religious allegiance was in decline.
-In 1815, at the end of the Napoleonic wars, the major powers of Europe met at the Congress of Vienna and tried to restore the old dynastic system as far as possible, ignoring the principle of nationality in favour of "legitimism", the assertion of traditional claims to royal authority.
+In 1815, at the end of the Napoleonic Wars, the major powers of Europe met at the Congress of Vienna and tried to restore the old dynastic system as far as possible, ignoring the principle of nationality in favour of "legitimism", the assertion of traditional claims to royal authority.
 With most of Europe's peoples still loyal to their local province or city, nationalism was confined to small groups of intellectuals and political radicals.
 Furthermore, political repression, symbolized by the Carlsbad Decrees published in Austria in 1819, pushed nationalist agitation underground.